YMAX Dividend Calculator

 No five-year DGR exists for YMAX or the YieldMax universe

 YMAX launched in 2024.
 The five-year DGR field in the computed data is null by definition.
 Most of YMAX's underlyings also have less than three years of operating history.
-The 7% DGR the calculator uses as a fallback is the same default applied to every ticker without a computed DGR — it has no specific relationship to YMAX's payout history or to the YieldMax universe's forward outlook.
-Users should treat long-horizon projections with extra caution and experiment with 0% and negative DGR values as alternative inputs.
+The calculator's default DGR for YMAX is 0% — no positive measured growth window exists across any time horizon for the fund or its underlying sleeves.
+Users should treat long-horizon projections with extra caution.
+The flat case (0% DGR) and the shrinking case (-3% DGR) are the two most relevant scenarios given YMAX's short history and the aggregate NAV-erosion dynamics of the YieldMax universe.
 For taxable-account holders, also note that YMAX's distributions are largely classified as return of capital, which the calculator's after-tax view does not yet handle specially — the after-tax projection in the calculator treats distributions as ordinary income, understating the actual after-tax yield for taxable holders.
 Tax-advantaged account holders can disregard that caveat entirely.

 Compare YMAX with another ticker